Asteroid is a set of utilities to make it easier to develop Groovy AST transformations.

 methods annotated with the Important annotation and with a name

-starting with get
+starting with get.

 List<MethodNode> notSoImportantMethods = classNode